Oevin7/KeepTrack-CLI/README.md

 - and more!

 ## Current state of the project
-Right now the project is still WIP.
-Not all the features are done, and I still have a lot of work to do before I will be ready to release the project.
-I will keep this page updated and I will ensure there will be a feature rich, full release soon!
-I will also release a small page of documentation to help users install and get started!
+There is an update to the current state of the project!
+Most of the features are implemented!
+Infact I only have a few more I want to implement.
+I can't give an exact release date, but hopefully it will be sooner rather than later.